hiroapp-com/hiro/readme.md

 'uwsgi --http :80 --wsgi-file hiro.py --callable app --touch-reload /home/hiro/frontend/run/reload --virtualenv /home/hiro/frontend/venv/'

 The second to last parameter tells uWSGI to automatically reload when the deploy script touches the empty 'run/reload' file, and 'venv' is optional depending on yopur local setup.
+You can also use the provided hiro.ini and systemd sample files to automate that going forward.

 TODO: Add nginx docu and settings